 Confidentiality

-For the purpose of providing a safe and encouraging environment where students can freely share their ideas and feelings, all counseling and consultation services are kept private.
-This indicates that our staff respects the confidentiality of students who are requesting assistance, does not reveal to third parties if a student has made use of our services, and does not divulge the details of therapy sessions to anybody outside the counseling center without the student’s express written agreement.
-This confidentiality also applies to any UMW staff members and parents, regardless of whether the student is financially dependent on them.
+To ensure a secure and supportive atmosphere where students can openly express their thoughts and emotions, all counseling and consultation services will remain confidential.
+Our staff do not reveal to third parties if a student has made use of our services and does not divulge the details of therapy sessions to anybody outside the counseling center without the student’s expressed written agreement.
+This confidentiality also applies to any UMW staff members and parents, regardless of whether the student is financially dependent on them or who made the referral.

 Sometimes students are reluctant to seek counseling because they worry that they might face university disciplinary action if they reveal behavior that violates UMW policies or honor code (e.g. underage drinking, use of illicit substances, etc.).
-The counselors on staff are clinicians, and our highest priority is the health and safety of the students.
-We will inquire about personal habits, such as the use of substances, as these impact the mood, health, and overall feeling of well-being.
-We do not become involved with the student disciplinary process.
-Confidentiality remains applicable, subject to the limitations outlined below.
+Our highest priority is the health and safety of the students, and we will inquire about the use of substances, as these impact the mood, health, and overall feeling of well-being.
+We do not become involved with the student disciplinary process and we do not report honor code violations.

-- A student is in danger of harming themself or others or is unable to engage in appropriate, basic self-care.
+- An individual is in eminent danger of harming themself or others

-- Student records have been subpoenaed by a legitimate court order.
+- Student records are subpoenaed by a legitimate court order.

 - A staff psychologist or counselor has reason to suspect that a minor (under age 18) is being abused or neglected.
 State law requires that mental health professionals make a report in this situation.